 Program faculty have extensive experience as criminal justice educators.
 They also have working experience in a variety of criminal justice areas, both as practitioners and researchers.
-Most hold a doctoral degree and are the Resident Faculty in the School of Law Enforcement and Criminal Justice.
+Most hold a doctoral degree and are the resident faculty in the School of Law Enforcement and Criminal Justice.

-Academic program related questions can be directed to Dr. Susan Hilal at susan.hilal@metrostate.edu or by calling 763-657-3756.
+Academic program related questions can be directed to Dr. Deborah Eckberg at deborah.eckberg@metrostate.edu or by calling 763-657-3758.